ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ### Order of Part Messages

-According to RFC 2387 {{RFC2387}}, the Path Vector part, whose media type is the same as the `type` parameter of the multipart response message, is the root object.
+According to {{RFC2387}}, the Path Vector part, whose media type is the same as the `type` parameter of the multipart response message, is the root object.
 Thus, it is the element the application processes first.
 Even though the `start` parameter allows it to be placed anywhere in the part sequence, it is